- Chair of Cinema and Media Studies, Professor of Cinema and Media Studies, Cinema and Media Studies

 Highlights & Recent Activity

 "Vampires Suck!
 Twihards Rule!!!
-Myth and Meaning in the Twilight Saga Franchise," Quarterly Review of Film & Video 33.1 (January 2016)
+Myth and Meaning in the Twilight Saga Franchise," Quarterly Review of Film & Video 33.1 (forthcoming January 2016).

 Electric Theater: The Emergence of Cinema in Northfield, 1896-1917, Northfield Historical Society, 2011.